Skip to content

 Each result shows:

-2. Preview before you commit
+2. Preview before you switch context

-Hold Cmd/Ctrl while hovering a connection (above in blue) to trigger Obsidian's native Hover Preview (above in pink).
-This lets you confirm relevance without leaving your current note.
+Hold Cmd/Ctrl while hovering a connection to trigger Obsidian's native Hover Preview (above in pink).

 3. Open the full list for the block

-Click the top Connections + line numbers row in the popover to open all matches for that block in the main Connections view.
+Click the Connections + line numbers row in the popover to open all matches for that block in the main Connections view.

 Use this when you want to: